Jantoni1/ParkIN/README.md

 * Access to static content using URLs
 * Uses REST for dynamic content
 * Server sends JSON messages in response to frontend’s requests
-* Application data is stored in relational database (PostgreSQL)
+* Application data is stored in relational database (PostgreSQL or other similar, we're using H2 for presentational purposes)

 **Frontend architecture description**
 * Connected with backend via JSON messages